Keeping Reading for 15 of the Best Children’s Books About Rhode Island!

 Living Books about Rhode Island

-Picture Books about Rhode Island
+Picture Book about Rhode Island

 R is for Rhode Island Red: A Rhode Island Alphabet by Mark R. Allio